List of cities and towns in Greece

 Two thirds of the Greek people live in urban areas.
-Greece's largest metropolitan centers and most influential urban areas are those of Athens and Thessaloniki, with metropolitan populations of approximately four million and 990 thousand inhabitants respectively.
+Greece's largest metropolitan centers and most influential urban areas are those of Athens and Thessaloniki, with metropolitan populations of approximately 4,000,000 and 990,000 inhabitants, respectively.
 The third-largest city is Patras, with a metropolitan area of approximately 250,000 inhabitants.
 The table below lists the largest cities in Greece, by population size, using the official census results of 1991, 2001, 2011 and 2021.
+Athens is the most populous city in Greece, with a population of more than 600,000 people.

 Census-designated places

 The lowest level of census-designated places in Greece are called oikismoi (settlements) and are the smallest continuous built-up areas with a toponym designated for the census.
 Although some urban CDPs form individual cities and towns (labeled in bold) the majority of them do not.
 They are either what make up the central districts, or suburbs (italicized), contained within the wider urban and metropolitan areas of Athens and Thessaloniki.

 The list below presents every settlement (CDP) that is urban, with a population of more than 10,000 de jure (permanent) residents, using data collected from the 2021 census.